Sebastianhju/Runeterra-5e/2.0/Runes.md

 You can spend two charges to place a stealth ward near a creature that you know following the rules of the **Scrying** spell.
 The base save equals 8 + twice your proficiency or your spell casting saving throw.

+As an action you can spend one charge to kill a ward that you know the location of, and then make it a zombie ward under your control for an hour.
+The zombie wards counts as a regular ward.

 ---

 # Sorcery ![](https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery.png)